 (A summary of the Russian Revolution from a text called Fourth Anniversary of the October Revolution by V.I.
 Lenin, originally published in Pravda, 14 October 1921.)
 What were the chief manifestations, survivals, remnants of serfdom in Russia up to 1917?
 The monarchy, the system of social estates, landed proprietorship and land tenure, the status of women, religion, and national oppression.
-Take any one of these Augean stables1... and you will see that we have cleansed them thoroughly.
+Take any one of these Augean stables1 ... and you will see that we have cleansed them thoroughly.
 In a matter of ten weeks, from October 25 (November 7), 1917 to January 5, 1918, when the Constituent Assembly was dissolved, we accomplished a thousand times more in this respect than was accomplished by the bourgeois democrats and liberals (the Cadets2) and by the petty-bourgeois democrats (the Mensheviks and the Socialist-Revolutionaries) during the eight months they were in power ...
 We tore out the deep-seated roots of the social-estate system, namely, the remnants of feudalism and serfdom in the system of landownership, to the last.
 'One may argue' (there are plenty of quill-drivers3, Cadets, Mensheviks and Socialist-Revolutionaries abroad to indulge in such arguments) as to what 'in the long run' will be the outcome of the agrarian reform effected by the Great October Revolution ...
 But the fact cannot be denied that the petty-bourgeois democrats 'compromised' with the landowners, the custodians of the traditions of serfdom, for eight months, while we completely swept the landowners and all their traditions from Russian soil in a few weeks.
 Source 4 (An extract from Orlando Figes' book entitled Revolutionary Russia, 1891-1991 published in the United Kingdom in 2014.
 Figes was Professor of History at the University of London.)
-Retribution and revenge were powerful revolutionary impulses.
-For the vast majority of the Russian people the ending of all social privilege was the basic principle of the revolution.
-By giving institutional forms this war on privilege, the Bolsheviks were able to draw on the revolutionary energies ... from the poor who derived satisfaction from seeing the rich and mighty destroyed, regardless of whether it brought about any improvement in their own lot.
-The Soviet policy of forcing the old wealthy classes to share their spacious houses with the urban poor or to do such menial jobs as clearing snow or rubbish from the streets had a popular appeal.
-As Trotsky put it, 'For centuries our fathers and grandfathers have been cleaning up the dirt and filth of the ruling classes, but now we will make them clean up our dirt.
-We must make life so uncomfortable for them that they will lose their desire to remain bourgeois.'
-The Bolsheviks portrayed the burzhooi1 as 'parasites' and 'enemies of the people'.
-They encouraged terror on a massive scale to destroy the bourgeoisie.
-1 Augean stables - an extremely filthy or corrupt place 2 Cadets - kadets
+For copyright reasons this cannot be reproduced in the online version of this document 1Augean stables - an extremely filthy or corrupt place

+2 Cadets - kadets

 3 quill-drivers - people who write a lot

-1 burzhooi - bourgeoisie

 Set 3: Elective 3: China 1935-1989

 Source 1

 (A cartoon by Etta Hulme, entitled 'Heel' published in the Fort Worth Star-Telegram (Texas), June 6, 1989.)